Superior Stormwater Trash and Sediment Removal

-The CDS is a swirl concentrator hybrid technology that provides patented continuous deflective separation – a combination of swirl concentration and patented indirect screening to screen, separate and trap debris, sediment, and hydrocarbons from stormwater runoff.
+The CDS is a swirl concentrator hybrid technology that uses continuous deflective separation – a combination of swirl concentration and indirect screening to screen, separate and trap debris, sediment, and hydrocarbons from stormwater runoff.
 The indirect screening capability of the system allows for 100% removal of floatables and neutrally buoyant material debris 2.4mm or larger, without binding.
 CDS retains all captured pollutants, even at high flow rates, and provides easy access for maintenance.

 CDS is used to meet trash Total Maximum Daily Load (TMDL) requirements, for stormwater quality control, inlet and outlet pollution control, and as pretreatment for filtration, detention/infiltration, bioretention, rainwater harvesting systems, and Low Impact Development designs.

 - Stormwater enters the CDS through one or multiple inlets and/or a grate inlet.

 - The inlet flume guides the treatment flow into the separation chamber where water velocities within the chamber create a swirling vortex.

 - Water velocities in the swirl chamber continually shear debris off the treatment screen, making it the only non-blocking screening technology available in a hydrodynamic separation system.